chriskonnertz/string-calc/README.md

 but they will be treated equally.
 Therefore this is a valid term even though it might not be valid from a mathematical point of view: `[1+)`

 For every opening brackets there must be a closing bracket and vice versa.
-Good examples:
+Good usage examples:

 ```
 (1+1)